redstrate/Kawari/doc/src/tips.md

 It's possible to import existing characters from the retail server using [Auracite](https://auracite.xiv.zone).
 You can upload the backup ZIP on the account management page.

+> [!NOTE]
-**NOTE:** This feature is still a work-in-progress, and not all data is imported yet.
+> This feature is still a work-in-progress, and not all data is imported yet.
 You also have to use the Dalamud integration, as not all of the required data is provided by the Lodestone alone.

 ## Legacy Mark/Tattoo